Please click any of the icons

 If you are interested in any of the services St. Luke's provides, contact our Florida practice by filling out the form below.

-Brian A. Phillpotts, MD, Raymond T. Agia, MD and BJ Ahn, MD specialize in retina treatment and eye surgery at our Tampa Bay area offices.
+Brian A. Phillpotts, MD, Alfonso Ponce, MD and BJ Ahn, MD specialize in retina treatment and eye surgery at our Tampa Bay area offices.
 They have experience helping patients with a full range of vitreous and retina problems, including diabetic retinopathy, macular degeneration, retinal detachment, macular holes, and other vitreoretinal disorders.
 Drs.
-Phillpotts, Agia and Ahn are committed to providing patients with exemplary vision care.
+Phillpotts, Ponce and Ahn are committed to providing patients with exemplary vision care.

 Macular degeneration is the number one cause of legal blindness in people over the age of 60.
 Patients between the ages of 64 and 74 have a one-in-four chance of developing macular degeneration.
 At age 75, the chances increase to one-in-three.
 Since Macular Degeneration can be hard to detect in its early stages, it is important for seniors to undergo regular comprehensive eye exams.
 If an exam reveals that you do have this disease, the retinal team at St. Luke’s may recommend one or a combination of several treatment options.